DuckieNet lets developers test autonomous vehicle systems using toy cars

 The Duckietown project, which was conceived by a 2016 graduate class at MIT, employs cheap wheeled robots called Duckiebots built almost entirely from off-the-shelf parts.
 The only onboard sensor is the forward-facing camera; a Raspberry Pi handles computation, and a pair of DC motors power the wheels.
 Duckietowns consist of the roads, which are constructed from exercise mats and tape, and the signage the robots use to navigate around.
 Traffic lights have the same hardware as the Duckiebots (excluding the wheels) and are capable of sensing, computing, and actuation through their LEDs.

-DuckieNet builds on Duckietown by adding specialized components to the platform, A challenges server stores machine learning algorithms, benchmarks, and results and computes leaderboards, dispatching jobs to be executed to a set of evaluation machines.
+DuckieNet builds on Duckietown by adding specialized components to the platform.
+A challenges server stores machine learning algorithms, benchmarks, and results.
+The server computes leaderboards, dispatching jobs to be executed to a set of evaluation machines.
 The evaluation machines, which can be local or cloud-based, run autonomous driving simulations.
 Physical labs with DuckieNet installations carry out real-world experiments, and a localization network of “watchtowers” (low-cost structures that use the same sensing and computation as the Duckiebots) tracks tags affixed to the Duckiebots’ bodies.

 DuckieNet is in some ways akin to AWS DeepRacer, Amazon’s service that supplies developers with a cloud-based simulator for developing autonomous driving models and deploying them to a model car.
 But DuckieNet users can define benchmarks like mean position deviation (lateral displacement of a Duckiebot from the center of a lane) and mean orientation deviation (mean orientation with respect to the lane orientation) in Docker containers submitted to the challenges server.
 (Algorithms can also be submitted as Docker containers and observed.)
 Moreover, except for tasks like resetting experiments and recharging the Duckiebots, the platform is entirely autonomous.